GITAM-Open-Source-Community/web-scrapers/README.md

 ## 📜 Contribution Guidelines

-- Please read and follow the [Contribution Guidelines](CONTRIBUTING.md) before you create a pull request.
+Please read and follow the [Contribution Guidelines](CONTRIBUTING.md) before you create a pull request.

-- If adding a project, please provide proper documentation and getting-started sections in the README.md file.
+## ⏳ Stay Tuned for more updates!